abdullah-original/ExtendedDatePicker/README.md

 # ExtendedDatePicker

 `DatePicker` from SwiftUI only has two modes (`date`, and `hourAndMinute`) which for many cases is not sufficient.
 Often you need to switch between even more modes.
-ExtendedDatePicker solves this problem by providing extra modes that SwiftUI doesn't provide out of the box.
+ExtendedDatePicker supports a bigget set of modes, so that you can spend your time on what matters the most - building useful experiencees for your users.

 | Hour | Date |  DateTime | Week |  MonthYear| Year|
 | - | - | - | - | - | - |